TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Abstract

 Over the past few years, the explosion in sparse tensor algebra workloads has led to a corresponding rise in domain-specific accelerators to service them.
 Due to the irregularity present in sparse tensors, these accelerators employ a wide variety of novel solutions to achieve good performance.
 At the same time, prior work on design-flexible sparse accelerator modeling does not express this full range of design features, making it difficult to understand the impact of each design choice and compare or extend the state-of-the-art.

-To address this, we propose \specname: a language and compiler for the concise and precise specification and evaluation of sparse tensor algebra architectures.
+To address this, we propose \specname: a language and simulator generator for the concise and precise specification and evaluation of sparse tensor algebra accelerators.
 We use \specname to represent and evaluate four disparate state-of-the-art accelerators---ExTensor, Gamma, OuterSPACE, and SIGMA---and verify that it reproduces their performance with high accuracy.
-Finally, we demonstrate the potential of \specname as a tool for designing new accelerators by showing how it can be used to speed up Graphicionado---by $38\times$ on BFS and $4.3\times$ on SSSP.
+Finally, we demonstrate the potential of \specname as a tool for designing new accelerators by showing how it can be used to speed up vertex-centric programming accelerators---achieving $1.9\times$ on BFS and $1.2\times$ on SSSP over GraphDynS.